-Read how Skincare created a sustainable business out of coffee waste or how businesses are taking advantage of demand for low carbon micro-mobility.
+Read how businesses are taking advantage of demand for low carbon micro-mobility.

 Improved reputation with customers and other stakeholders

 SMEs that tackle climate change by managing their emissions and acting ahead of potential regulatory requirements demonstrate that they take customer and buyer concerns seriously.
 This can build trust and credibility with customers, investors, and other stakeholders, and can help to differentiate the business from competitors.